boboldehampsink/import/README.md

    - These will notify you when the import finishes or wants to delete an element
  - Uses the Task service to import while you work on.
  - Automatically detects CSV delimiters
- - Will connect Entries (also Structures), Users and Assets by searching for them
+ - Will connect Entries (also Structures), Categories, Users and Assets by searching for them
  - Will send a summary email when the task if finished
  - View your import history
  - Ability to revert imports